ALeitert/aleitert.github.io/publications.md

 #               Required.

 #        key    A key to use for sorting the papers.
-#               Has the patters MM-YYYY-AAA-AAA-... where MM is the month,
+#               Has the patters YYYY-MM-AAA-AAA-... where MM is the month,
 #               YYYY the year, and AAA the first the letters of the autors
 #               family name.